喜出望外

 - Similar Idioms:

-- 喜从天降 (xǐ cóng tiān jiàng): Joy falling from heaven, being blessed with unexpected good fortune.
+- 喜从天降 (xǐ cóng tiān jiàng): Joy falls from the sky; refers to a sudden, unexpected piece of good luck.

 - Opposite Idioms:

-- 大失所望 (dà shī suǒ wàng): To be greatly disappointed, to be let down by something that didn't meet expectations.
+- 大失所望 (dà shī suǒ wàng): To be greatly disappointed because results did not meet high expectations.

 6. Summary